uPortal-Attic/uportal-app-framework/docs/quickstart.md

 Open a web browser and go to the location specified in the build output.

-## Writing an application using uw-frame
+## Writing an application using uportal-app-framework

 ### Java
-To begin writing a Java-based uw-frame application, checkout the [my-app-seed](https://github.com/UW-Madison-DoIT/my-app-seed) project.
+To begin writing a Java-based uportal-app-framework application, checkout the [my-app-seed](https://github.com/UW-Madison-DoIT/my-app-seed) project.

 This project is a wonderful starting point that will get you up and running quickly.
-If you only want to run uw-frame using the Java module, run `npm run jetty` and it'll boot up an embedded jetty container with uw-frame.
+If you only want to run uportal-app-framework using the Java module, run `npm run jetty` and it'll boot up an embedded jetty container with uportal-app-framework.

-### UW-Frame Static
+### uportal-app-framework Static
 Use static when you want a simple front end that connects to an independent API in some other application.

 There are a couple ways you can create a static frame application.

 #### One way: the Node package

 Use the [npm package](https://www.npmjs.com/package/uw-frame).
-See the [widget creator](https://github.com/UW-Madison-DoIT/myuw-smart-widget-creator) app for an example that uses the package.
+See the [widget creator](https://github.com/UW-Madison-DoIT/widget-creator) app for an example that uses the package.

 #### Another way: the Docker container